Enter your contact details and we will email a prospectus to you.

 He is highly skilled in bronze casting - a traditional sculptural process involving the pouring of molten bronze into a mold to create lasting, detailed artworks.

-Leo’s personal practice centres on sculpture, with a strong focus on hands-on casting, carving, and sculpting.
-Passionate about teaching and collaboration, he brings warmth, technical skill, and a deep sense of generosity to every creative space he engages with.
+Passionate about teaching and collaboration, Leo brings warmth, technical skill, and a deep sense of generosity to every creative space he engages with.

 Leo Semau will be in the Hot Arts Studio on Tuesdays from 1pm – 4pm